BerkeleyHCI/PolymorphicBlocks/reference_library.md

 The `Link` aggregates parameters on the connected `Ports` and optionally defines constraints as assertions.

 `Port`s can contain other `Port`s, such as:
-- bundles of `Port`s, like `SpiController`
+- Bundles of `Port`s, like `SpiController`
-- an inner `Passive` that provides the connectivity layer
+- An inner `Passive` that provides the connectivity layer

+The design convention for whether bundle `Port`s are `Passive` or electrically typed is:
+- Protocols that define an electrical specification are `Passive` typed.
+  The electrical modeling is functionally redundant and connections between any parts should be compatible.
+  Example: CAN, USB.
+- Protocols that only define the signal specification are electrically typed.
+  Electrical modeling is needed to check for compatibility.
+  Examples: SPI, I2C, which use `DigitalSource` / `DigitalSink` / `DigitalBidir` internally.

 Look at examples in the standard interfaces library for details.